iden3/docs/mkdocs/docs/protocol/spec.md

     N["claim"]
 ```

-To accomplish this (and other properties covered in this document), identities are built by [Merkle Trees](#MerkleTree), where the claims are placed as the leaves, and the `Root` is published (indirectly through the identity state) on the blockchain.
+To accomplish this (and other properties covered in this document), identities are built by [Merkle trees](#MerkleTree), where the claims are placed as the leaves, and the `Root` is published (indirectly through the identity state) on the blockchain.
 With this construction, the identities can issue, update, and revoke claims.

 The protocol construction is designed to enable zero-knowledge features.
 It means that the identities have the ability to prove the ownership of the properties of the claims in issued and received claims and verify that a particular claim is not revoked.